 Monroe College is authorized by the Board of Regents of the University of the State of New York to grant:

-- Associate in Science (A.S.) degrees in Criminal Justice, Human Services, and Computer Information Systems.
+- Associate in Science (A.S.) degrees in Computer Information Systems, Criminal Justice, and Human Services

 - Associate in Applied Science (A.A.S.) degrees in Accounting, Baking and Pastry, Business Administration, Culinary Arts, Diagnostic Medical Sonography, Hospitality Management, Medical Administration, Medical Assisting, Nursing, and Sports Management

 - Bachelor of Business Administration (B.B.A.) degrees in, Accounting, Business Management, General Business, Health Services Administration, Hospitality Management, and Sports Management

-- Bachelor of Science (B.S.) degrees in Criminal Justice, Computer Information Systems, Computer Networks and Cybersecurity, Criminal Justice, Early Childhood Education, Computer Information Services, Public Health, Professional Studies and Nursing
+- Bachelor of Science (B.S.) degrees in Criminal Justice, Computer Information Systems, Computer Networks and Cybersecurity, Early Childhood Education, Human Services, Nursing, Public Health, and Professional Studies

 - Master of Business Administration (M.B.A.) degree in Business Management

 - Master of Public Health (M.P.H.) degree in Public Health

-- Master of Science (M.S.) degrees in Accounting, Computer Science, Criminal Justice, Executive Leadership in Hospitality Management, Forensic Psychology, and Health Care Administration
+- Master of Science (M.S. degrees in Accounting, Computer Science, Criminal Justice, Executive Leadership in Hospitality Management, Forensic Psychology, and Health Care Administration

 Contact Karenann Carty, Senior Vice President, Academic and Student Affairs, 646.393.8772.